Top Things To Do In Ipoh

 Dine at Tong Sui Kai

-What better way to end a list of the best things to do in Ipoh than with more food!
+What better way to end a list of the best things to do in Ipoh than with more food?
 Post sundown, the strip of hawker stalls at Tong Sui Kai becomes Ipoh’s most happening attraction.
 Tong Sui Kai literally translates to “Dessert street” but you get a lot here besides desserts.
 Locals flock to the stall for the mixed fruit ABC, a dish of cut fruits topped with a scoop of ice cream and other toppings, but you can also try some of Ipoh’s iconic dishes like the Ipoh-style Laksa, Wantan Hor, Hokkien Mee, Rojak, Curry Mee, Blood Cockles, and Char Kuey Teow.
-Grab a stool and order from different stalls and set up a spread!
+Grab a stool, order from different stalls, and set up a spread!

 Ipoh is poised to become one of Southeast Asia’s hippiest cities but if you want a taste of the old city with its crumbling, moss-ridden buildings, go now.
 It’s a one-of-a-kind experience to watch a city being resurrected, lovingly, one broken patch at a time by individuals and organizations who are head over heels in love with it.
 There are so many things to do in Ipoh!
 We spent three days in Ipoh– barely enough to scratch the surface– so, give yourself at least a week and walk, walk a lot through its streets and lanes for there’s no better way to explore a city than on foot.